jochenalt/Pentapod-Design/docs/Construction.md

 It had a breakdown every here and then, and the body crashed on the ground since the servos activated the emergency shutdown.
 So, I intended to use a stronger servo in the thigh, and had to design a more clumsy  leg like this:

 <img width="200px" src="../images/IMG_20171003_160225.jpg"/>

 (The lean and nice one is one the left, the final clumsy one on the right)

 # CAD

-The CAD design of the leg is made with Inventor:
+The CAD design of the leg should not look like the command arrangement of brackets and servos, but like a real robot leg.

 <img width="700px" src="../images/cad-leg-total.png"/>